Kou-Guandong/NYU_9941_Project/README.md

+# 9941 Project (Guandong Kou)

-This project is used for the auto-classification of job categories, job types and experience levels for the spiders.
+This project is used for the auto-classification of job categories, job types and experience levels for the raw HTML date collected from job board websites.

 Currently, it only supports 5 most frequent job categories and 10 most frequence job types.
 (The rest need more data for the models to learn well.)